9999years/tex-report/report.md

   Nowadays, Biber (c.
 2011), a "backend bibliography processor for biblatex" is used instead of BibTeX.
-Of course, Biber takes a different input format and produces a different output format, so there's all kinds of incompatability issues where Biber, BibTeX, and biblatex interact.
+Of course, Biber takes a different input format and produces a different output format, so there's all kinds of incompatibility issues where Biber, BibTeX, and biblatex interact.

   LaTeX, along with other distributions/programs based on it, have been the